shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 Success!
 ```

-Install it to a new app:
+Install it to a new blank app:

 ```ShellSession
 shoutem install --new "News App"
 ...
 ```

-Open the app in the builder.
-Now, add the screen, but from the Shoutem **News RSS** extension.
-In our new extension, we only extended a screen and didn't create a new shortcut.
-However, since both **News RSS** and **My news RSS** extensions are installed, layout selector will recognize the new `List with big pictures` layout and show it in the layout list.
+Open your new app in the Builder.
+Now, add a screen from the Shoutem **News RSS** extension.
+Why that one?
+Because in our new extension, we only extended a screen and didn't create a new shortcut, so we couldn't add it's screen even if we wanted to!
+However, since both **News RSS** and **My news RSS** are installed in the app, the layout selector will recognize the new `List with big pictures` layout from **My news RSS** and show it in the layout list of Shoutem's **News RSS**.

-Select the new layout and run the app.
-This is what you should get:
+Add an RSS feed in the **Content** tab, select the new layout in the **Layout** tab and run the app.
+This is what you should get (images and text vary with RSS feed):

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/modifying-extensions/new-layout.png'/>
 </p>

-This way, we only extended Shoutem **News RSS** extension and we will our extension will automatically get the all updates from Shoutem extension.
+This way, we only extended Shoutem's **News RSS** extension and our extension will automatically get the all updates from Shoutem.